 A/B test results are influential in making good decisions in site redesign because they help you see what elements are important for your audience and customers in a controlled environment.
-Once you have seen the results of a test you can take the new knowledge to your site wide design.
+Once you have seen the test results, you can take the new knowledge to your site-wide design.
 Best of all, A/B tests can be lightning fast, as long as you know how to read your results and make the right choices.

 This article will help you out with:

 - Conducting an A/B split test